 William Kentridge: Monument

-South African artist William Kentridge (b.1955, Johannesburg) is renowned for his animated drawings and films exploring time, the history of colonialism and the aspirations and failures of revolutionary politics.
+South African artist William Kentridge (b.1955, Johannesburg) is renowned for his animated drawings and films exploring time, the history of colonialism and the complexities of revolutionary politics.

-This screening is part of our current focus on art and its relationship to power.
+This screening is part of Art Exchange’s on-going focus on art and its relationship to power.